 - Spring semester: University housing closes at 4:00 p.m. two (2) days following the last schedule examination for official University courses, as announced by the University Registrar.

-- Students are not permitted to stay beyond the official closing of the residence halls.
+- Students are not permitted to stay beyond the official closing of University Housing

-Student should follow these instructions to move out of University housing.
+Student should follow these instructions to move out of University Housing.
+Learn when your building is closing!
 Adhering to these instructions will avoid damage and cleaning charges being applied to the student's LionPATH account.

 1. Checkout form and room inspection

-A checkout form will be provided for each room.
+A checkout form will be provided for each room (extras available at the area Housing Office).

-- Both roommates must complete the checklist of items on the checkout form for the side of room occupied, indicated which side of the room he or she occupied, and sign and date the form.
+- All roommates must complete the checklist of items on the checkout form for the side of room occupied, indicated which side of the room he or she occupied, and sign and date the form.

 2. Clean - ceiling/doors/walls/windows